IsolatedSingularity/FRB-Analysis/README.md

 ---

+> [!TIP]
-> **Tip:** Always inspect flagged channels to ensure valid signal data is not excluded.
+> Always inspect flagged channels to ensure valid signal data is not excluded.

+> [!NOTE]
-> **Note:** Detailed derivations of ACF formulas, ISM turbulence modeling, and quantum gravity corrections can be found in the associated PDF in the main repository.
+> Detailed derivations of ACF formulas, ISM turbulence modeling, and quantum gravity corrections can be found in the associated PDF in the main repository.